saverymax/selective_indexing/README.md

 ## Usage

-The models are not included in this version of the system.
-The path should be provided in the command line options.
+The models are not included in the package in this version of the system.
+However, they are provided in the release.

+Once downloaded, the paths to the models should be provided in the command line options.

+### For NCBI usage
-To run the system BmCS the command line
+To run BmCS from the command line
 ```
 BmCS --path path/to/some_citations.xml --ensemble-path /path/to/model.joblib --cnn-path /path/to/cnn/weights.hdf5 --predict-all
 ```